cms-opendata-workshop/workshop2021-lesson-analysisflow/_episodes/04-demo-skimming.md

 ~~~
 {: .language-python}

-> Note that the index files are in the `data` directory.
+> The index files are in the `data` directory.
 Also, in that directory, you will find other index files and data quality json files.
-Also note that the cfg file is not perfect: the `isData` flag does not control the execution over collisions or simulation index files any more.
+Also, note that the cfg file is not perfect: the `isData` flag does not control the execution over collisions or simulation index files any more, so you have to be careful about it.
 {: .testimonial}

 Now, let's run: